kibblewhite/BlazorEditorJs/EditorJS/README.md

 EditorTools = JsonObject.Parse(editor_tools_json)?.AsObject() ?? new();
 ```

+There are more details below on the `LoadAction` property object and what the associated properties mean.

 To load all the available plugins (bundled)
 ```html
     <script src="/_content/EditorJs/lib/editorjs-bundle.js" asp-append-version="true"></script>
 ```

-Or load only the plugins that is required (`editorjs/dist/editor.js` mandatory)
+Or load only the plugins that are required (`editorjs/dist/editor.js` mandatory)
 ```html
     <script src="/_content/EditorJs/lib/editorjs/editorjs/dist/editor.js" asp-append-version="true"></script>
     <script src="/_content/EditorJs/lib/editorjs/checklist/dist/bundle.js" asp-append-version="true"></script>